viniciusban/awesomemess.com/_posts/2020-01-20-mocking-in-python.md

         return "The real g()"
 ```

-All examples in this essay will use it to demonstrate how to handle mocking in Python.
+All examples in this essay will use the code above to demonstrate how to handle mocking in Python.

-It is important to say we will not discuss how to use `unittest.mock`, neither its syntax.
-Instead, we will focus on the situations a test double is useful and how to involve them in action.
+It is important to say we will not discuss how to use `unittest.mock` and its syntax.
+Instead, we will focus on the situations a test double is useful in and how to involve them in action.

-Thus, let's get started.
+Let's get started.

 ## I want to ignore the real thing

-We can use a test double to replace some production code we don't want running for some reason.
+We can use a test double to replace a production code we don't want to run.
 Maybe because it touches the database, or it accesses an external API.
 Whatever the reason, the real code must not run.
-So, let's call a test double to replace him.
+So, let's use a test double to replace it.

-When the code under test (the one we are actually testing) calls our test double, no error will happen.
+When the code under test (the one we are actually testing) calls our test double, no error will occur.
 No exception will be raised.
 No access to some external module.
 No printed message.
 None.
 Void.
 This test double is the right one to fill required arguments or to replace a function used by the main code, which is not important in this situation.

 If that replaced code returns some value, we must not care about it.
 The only behaviour we want for the test double is: do nothing.
 It must not be perceived.
 It is only an extra.